-Adoption of the DRIVER Learning Performance Solution Discipline carries with it the potential for CHANGE at multiple levels within the organization.
-The degree of CHANGE is a function of organizational and cultural readiness ranging from tactical in-house skill sets, available technology capable of supporting performance guidance, to strategic leadership buy-in to the implications of a paradigm shift to Learning Performance from the familiarity and comfort of an embedded Training paradigm.
+Adoption of the DRIVER Point-of-Work Solution Discipline carries with it the potential for CHANGE at multiple levels within the organization.
+The degree of CHANGE is a function of organizational and cultural readiness ranging from tactical in-house skill sets, available technology capable of supporting performance guidance, to strategic leadership buy-in to the implications of a paradigm shift to Point-of-Work from the familiarity and comfort of an embedded Training paradigm.

 DRIVER adoption requires a leadership-level strategic re-think – a commitment to fill/update tactical skill gaps within supporting Training resources – and potential integration of technology as the Discipline matures to enable solution delivery for the workforce at Point-of-Work and moment of need.